-The sportiest version of the TT is the TTS, which has aluminium-look bits on the side mirrors, bumper and side skirts, and rides on 19-inch alloy wheels.
+There are also two sportier and hardcore versions of the TT: the TTS and the TT RS.
+The TTS has aluminium-look bits on the side mirrors, bumper and side skirts, and rides on 19-inch alloy wheels.
 You also get some TTS logos on the brake calipers, so the keen-eyed will know you’re packing a bit more oomph.
 Solid paint is included, but metallic colours are extra.

 What's the interior like?